Thokas99/Network_based_Data_Analysis/README.md

 Our analysis will focus on the following key aspects:

 1. **Exploratory Data Analysis (EDA):**
-   - Preliminary approach to analyzing data, through visualization and summary statistics (UMAP and PCA ), to understand its structure, patterns, and characteristics
+   - Preliminary approach to analyzing data, through visualization and summary statistics (UMAP and PCA), to understand its structure, patterns, and characteristics
-   - Investigating the gene signatures that distinguish between inflammation and fibrosis at the time of diagnosis.
+   - Investigating the gene signatures that distinguish between inflammation and fibrosis.
    - Exploring potential associations between gene profiles and clinical outcomes.

 3. **Predictive Modeling:**
-   - Feature selction to understand the genes which most contributes to each class.
+   - Feature selection to understand the genes which most contributes to each class.
    - Utilizing prediction analysis models to classify livers into inflammation or fibrosis based on gene expression profiles.
    - Validating predictions through statistical analyses, including cross-validation on each model.